Help - Preparing & submitting applications - Radiation - defining research exposures

 3. exposures undertaken at formal time points within the trial protocol schedule to assess disease status or response to treatment; and/or

-4. exposures where there are clear requirements as to how they should be conducted e.g. machinery to be used, imaging slice thickness; and/or
+4. exposures where there are clear requirements as to how they should be conducted (for example machinery to be used, imaging slice thickness) and/or

 5. image-guided procedures undertaken whilst the patient is enrolled in the study